Reed-CompBio/spras/docs/contributing.rst

 ``<username>/local-neighborhood`` from Docker Hub.
 Then build the Docker image using the ``Dockerfile`` that was completed in Step 2.

-Modify generate inputs: 1.
-Include a key-value pair in the algo_exp_file dictionary that links the specific algorithm to its expected network file.
+Modify generate inputs:

+1. Include a key-value pair in the algo_exp_file dictionary that links the specific algorithm to its expected network file.
 2. Obtain the expected network file from the workflow, manually confirm it is correct, and save it to ``test/generate-inputs/expected``.
 Name it as ``{algorithm_name}-{network_file_name}-expected.txt``.

-Modify parse outputs: 1.
-Obtain the raw-pathway output (e.g. from the run function in your wrapper by running the Snakemake workflow) and save it to ``test/parse-outputs/input``.
+Modify parse outputs:

+1. Obtain the raw-pathway output (e.g. from the run function in your wrapper by running the Snakemake workflow) and save it to ``test/parse-outputs/input``.
 Name it as ``{algorithm_name}-raw-pathway.txt``.
 2. Obtain the expected universal output from the workflow, manually confirm it is correct, and save it to ``test/parse-outputs/expected`` directory.
 Name it as ``{algorithm_name}-pathway-expected.txt``.
-3. Add an ``{algorithm-name}-empty-raw-pathway.txt`` file inside ``test/parse-outputs/input/empty`` containing all output files associated with an empty subnetwork for the algorithm.
-4. Add the new algorithm’s name to the algorithms dict in ``test/parse-outputs/test_parse_outputs.py``, with any parameters it needs.
+3. Add an ``{algorithm-name}-empty-raw-pathway.txt`` file inside
+   ``test/parse-outputs/input/empty`` containing all output files associated with an empty subnetwork for the algorithm.
+4. Add the new algorithm's name to the algorithms dict in ``test/parse-outputs/test_parse_outputs.py``, with any parameters it needs.

 Step 6: Update documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SPRAS uses ``sphinx`` and “Read The Docs” for building and hosting
+SPRAS uses ``sphinx`` and "Read The Docs" for building and hosting
 documentation.
 To include your new reconstruction algorithm in this
 documentation, create a new file at ``docs/prms/{my-alg}.rst``, where
 you replace ``{my-alg}`` with a shorthand for your algorithm.
 Once this
 file exists, you can edit it to document the algorithm in a
-human-readable way that provides any information that’s relevant to
+human-readable way that provides any information that's relevant to
 users who might wish to use SPRAS with the algorithm.
 For more
 information about working with ``.rst`` files in SPRAS documentation,
 see ``docs/README.md``.

-Once you’ve created the docs file, you’ll need to create a new reference
+Once you've created the docs file, you'll need to create a new reference
 to it in ``docs/prms/prms.rst``, which adds the new page to a table of
 contents.
-For example, if you created ``docs/prms/my-alg.rst``, you’d
+For example, if you created ``docs/prms/my-alg.rst``, you'd
 add something like the following to ``docs/prms/prms.rst``:

 .. code:: rst